Violet Hamilton: The Culture of Sydney’s Darlinghurst

-Los Angeles (1980 – 1984)
+Los Angeles (1980–1984)

 In 1980, Violet was given the opportunity to study overseas at the University of Southern California, Los Angeles.
 Throughout her study she was a teaching assistant at the University as well as a part-time teacher of photography at Mount Saint Antonio College, Southern California.
 She graduated from the University of Southern California with a Masters in Photography and in 1984 was offered and accepted a position as a consultant for the Wilson Centre of Photography in London.

-The Wilson Centre and Julia Margaret Cameron (1997-2009)
+The Wilson Centre and Julia Margaret Cameron (1997–2009)

 During her career with the Wilson Centre, Violet undertook various research projects investigating and documenting the life and work of Julia Margaret Cameron.
 This included transcribing letters written by Margaret Cameron, eventually culminating in the exhibition and published catalogue Annals of My Glass House – Photographs by Julia Margaret Cameron in 1997.
 This exhibition toured globally and Violet continued to work with this collection throughout her life.
 Her research has greatly contributed to the widespread study of Julia Margaret Cameron.

 In 2008, Violet curated a major survey of Julia Margaret Cameron's work, Julia Margaret Cameron, at the Wilson Centre for Photography before retiring in late 2009.

 Later life

-From 1984-2009, during her role as the Senior Photography Curator at the Wilson Centre for Photography, Violet continued to lecturer on Photography, guest speaking at many conferences and symposia, including at the Royal Photographic Society, Bath; Museum of Fine Arts, Boston and J. Paul Getty Museum, Los Angeles.
+From 1984 to 2009, during her role as the Senior Photography Curator at the Wilson Centre for Photography, Violet continued to lecturer on Photography, guest speaking at many conferences and symposia, including at the Royal Photographic Society, Bath; Museum of Fine Arts, Boston and J. Paul Getty Museum, Los Angeles.
 She continued to be a part-time teacher, teaching the history of photography, critical and contextual studies relating to photography, art and design.

-During this period she met her life partner Clive Taylor and they began to live in and restore the historic Ellys Manor House in Great Ponton, Lincolnshire.
+During this period she met her life partner Clive Curtis a Stuntman and they began to live in and restore the historic Ellys Manor House in Great Ponton, Lincolnshire.